smt923/gifspector/README.md

 ./gifspector input.gif
 ```

-Splitting the file (-s), changing the default output folder (-o) and saving each frame as jpegs (-j)
+Splitting the file (-s), changing the default output folder (-o) and saving each frame as a jpeg (-j)
 ```
 ./gifspector input.gif -s -o frames -j
 ```